Doing Good Is Good For Business

 In 2011, Bill expanded on his HIV/AIDS work by building a portfolio of Global Health initiatives, reaching the far corners of the world.
 All have added COVID-19 to their missions.

 In parallel, he was appointed the first Envoy for the Global Alliance for Vaccines and Immunizations (GAVI), founded by Bill and Melinda Gates, rising to Vice Chair in 2018.
 GAVI has provided multiple vaccinations to over 700 million children, saving millions of lives and improving overall health care systems.
+Through the Covax Facility, Gavi has launched an all-out effort to ensure equitable global access and help end the Covid 19 pandemic.

 He works with the Global Health Corps (founded by Barbara Bush) and the Seed Global Health (founded by Vanessa Kerry), bringing health care executives and medical staff to Africa.
 He also works with Goldie Hawn with her MindUp initiative, targeting children in primary schools.